 Monitor initiatives across your company with Portfolios in Asana

-With Portfolios in Asana, you can monitor the progress of your important initiatives and company objectives in one place.
+Portfolios in Asana introduce a new way to run your portfolio management processes in Asana.
+Now, you can monitor the progress of your important initiatives and company objectives in one place.
 It’s the mission control for everything you need to track in your organization—from strategy to execution.
 Portfolios build on tasks and projects, the foundation of Asana, so it’s clear who is responsible for each piece of work, when it’s due, and how it ladders up to strategic goals.

 Organize your initiatives in one place